 Field Trip permission forms must be filled out and returned to the classroom in order to attend scheduled trips.
 For guidelines regarding field trip attire, see the uniform section of the handbook.
-(Note: please see Appendix A for COVID-19 Policy)

 Fundraising

 Each year at PACS, we select certain fundraising events to supplement the school's regular budget.
 The funds raised during these events are used for various projects for which there is no regular funding.
 While participation in any of our fundraising events is voluntary, we ask our parents to help as much as possible.
 We will announce the dates and times of fundraising events through school communications.
 All fundraising must be approved through the Development office.